 The PFIC sits at the interface between basic, translational and clinical research.
-It functions both as a department offering services and as a research and development unit.
+It operates both as a department offering services and as a research and development unit.

 Governance and management

-The Gustave Roussy scientific directorate is responsible for governance of the PFIC and defines its strategy.
+The Gustave Roussy’ scientific committee is responsible for the PFIC governance and defines its strategy.

-A mangement committee consisting of 10 researchers/users and departmental engineers meets once or twice per year to determine the major lines of development of the department in terms of its functioning and apparatus.
+A steering committee involving 10 researchers/users and PFIC engineers meets once or twice per year to determine the major lines of development of the department in terms of operation and new instrumentation.

-Researchers from outside Gustave Roussy, both academic and from industry
+Researchers from outside Gustave Roussy (academic and industry)

-Access to apparatus for researchers from outside Gustave Roussy, cost estimates for training courses and prices for services may be obtained by approaching the individuals in technical charge of the equipment.
+Access to instruments for researchers from outside Gustave Roussy, cost estimates for training courses and services are only available after an application form has been submitted to the technical staff in charge of the equipment.

 Research and development

-High resolution imaging in vivo and transfer of photon imaging to clinical practice
+High resolution imaging in vivo and transfer of photon imaging into clinical practice

-By ensuring continuity between basic research and clinical application of photon imaging, the PFIC is specifically committed to and sponsor of several pre-clinical and clinical programmes which focus on development and transfer into practice of non-invasive high resolution imaging in patients and small animals.
+By ensuring a continuum between basic research and clinical application, the PFIC is specifically committed to and sponsor of several pre-clinical and clinical projects that focus on development and transfer of non-invasive and high resolution photon imaging in patients and small animals.

-- High resolution imaging in the small animal – development of dorsal window chambers for multimodality imaging
+- High resolution imaging in small animal – development of dorsal skinfold chambers for multimodality imaging

 - Non-invasive optical biopsies for high resolution evaluation of cancer using full-field optical coherence tomography (European CAReIOCA – FP7 project)